Course Descriptions: Ph.D. in Depth Psychology with Specialization in Integrative Therapy and Healing Practices

 Depth Approaches to Psychopathology

-This course examines various psychoanalytic original formulations and continues with contemporary psychoanalytic and Jungian views.
-Students study the psychodynamic view of character formations and look at the major character disorders, neuroses, and psychotic states both from the point of view of their phenomenology and their unconscious underpinnings.
-In each case we describe the ways in which theorists of different schools have approached these disorders, and various psychotherapeutic approaches, especially noting Freudian, Kleinian, self-psychological, intersubjectivist, and Jungian attitudes to them.
+This course explores the original formulations of psychopathology and its diverse expressions.
+Students study theories of character formation and look at the major character disorders, neuroses, and states both from the point of view of their phenomenology and their unconscious underpinnings.
+Students explore the ways in which theorists of different schools have approached disorders and have offered distinctive therapeutic approaches, with an emphasis on depth-oriented contributions.